zk-bankai/soulforge/applications/zk-firma-digital.md

 -  **Description:**

-Smart Contracts: Develop required smart contracts for user anonymous identity verification and vote proposal administration, such as counting and publication of results.
+**Smart Contracts**: Develop required smart contracts for user anonymous identity verification and vote proposal administration, such as counting and publication of results.

-Front End for voting process: Create front end interfaces for users to interact with the voting system, see proposals options and results.
+**Front End for voting process**: Create front end interfaces for users to interact with the voting system, see proposals options and results.

 -  **FTE:** 1 FTE